fredrkl/flux-helm-k8s-setup/README.md

 1. Clone/Fork this repo
 2. Create an RG in Azure and note down the name
 3. Create a GitHub secret holding an Azure Service Principal following this guide: <https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md> giving it access to the RG in step 2.
+4. Make sure you have a Splunk instance ready for the logs.
+You can create a Spunk instance using the free trial at <https://www.splunk.com/en_us/products/splunk-cloud-platform.html>.

 ## Workflows